Javadyakuza/Octus-Integration-Guide/docs/concepts.md

 # PAYLOADS

-Octus Bridge provides a feature to attach payload to bridge transfer's in order to perform many operations such as swapping, flash loans, and more.
+Octus Bridge provides a feature to attach payload to bridge transfer's in order to perform many operations such as swapping, arbitrage, and more.

 For token transfers at EVM -> EVER direction payloads can be empty.